YieldShield/apply/applications/yieldshield.md

 - What your project is *not* or will *not* provide or implement:

-YieldShield relies on yield-generating protocols like Morpho, Aave, etc. that can be integrated into YieldShield via recipe tokens.
+YieldShield relies on yield-generating protocols like Morpho, Aave, etc., that can be integrated into YieldShield via recipe tokens.
 Theoretically, these tokens can also be bridged to Polkadot, but ideally, the protocols will be deployed on the hub itself.

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?

-As pointed out above, YieldShield offers Polkadot a decentralized insurance protocol, which is something unique in the DeFi space and will attract additional users.
+As pointed out above, YieldShield offers Polkadot a decentralized insurance protocol, which is a unique feature in the DeFi space and will likely attract additional users.
 So far, only https://flyingtulip.com/ plans to integrate a [decentralized insurance solution](https://docs.flyingtulip.com/product-suite/ft-insurance/).
 However, YieldShield has the advantage of not relying on centralized claim assessors or oracles for the claim process and is more capital-efficient.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 Initially, we will target crypto users who are not DeFi degens.
 Essentially, users who know how to interact with a chain, but don't invest in DeFi vaults and strategies, because they don't understand the underlying risks.
-In the future, we want to cooperate with wallet providers, crypto neo banks, etc.
+In the future, we aim to collaborate with wallet providers, crypto neo-banks, and other relevant entities.

 - What need(s) does your project meet?